CNHI Data Breach Claims Investigated by Lynch Carpenter

 PITTSBURGH, Dec.
-12, 2025 (GLOBE NEWSWIRE) -- CNHI, LLC (“CNHI”), a newspaper publishing company based in Montgomery, Alabama,1 recently announced a cybersecurity incident, which impacted the personal information of an unknown number of individuals.
-Lynch Carpenter, LLP is investigating claims against CNHI related to this data breach.
+12, 2025 (GLOBE NEWSWIRE) -- Rain Bird Corporation (“Rain Bird”), an irrigation supply company,1 recently announced a cybersecurity incident, which impacted the personal information of over twenty thousand individuals.
+Lynch Carpenter, LLP is investigating claims against Rain Bird related to this data breach.
 For an attorney to review your case, visit our site HERE.

-In the incident, an unauthorized person gained access to CNHI’s network and may have acquired records containing personally identifiable information (“PII”) that includes individuals’ names in combination with:
+In the incident, an unauthorized person gained access to Rain Bird’s network and may have acquired records from Rain Bird’s online store.
+These records contain personally identifiable information (“PII”) that includes individuals’ names in combination with:

 If your information was impacted in this incident, you may be entitled to compensation.
 For an attorney to review your case, visit our site HERE.